 This post contains compensated links.

-Tips for Fiji Holidays with a Baby or Toddler
+7 Tips for Traveling to Fiji with a Baby or Toddler

 I know, I know, this goes against most tips for travelling with a baby or toddler, but all the baby essentials, such as nappies, wipes, creams, formula, are so much more expensive in Fiji.
 The price mark-up is just crazy and you will find yourself cringing when you hand over that money, knowing what it costs back in Australia.
 While the extra luggage can be tricky to handle when travelling by plane with a baby and toddler, it is worth it in the long run.

 If you are feeling a little daunted by how much you need to pack (see above!), consider renting the baby equipment you’ll need.
-This service is pretty well-priced.
+Renting baby gear is Fiji is pretty well-priced.
 You can get everything you need for travelling with a baby and toddler, from strollers and prams to car seats and more.
-They will meet you at the airport or you can have it delivered to your Fiji accommodation.
-You can find out more here.
+They will meet you at the airport or you can have it delivered to your Fiji resort accommodation.

-I actually found babywearing the easiest way to get around the resort with a hefty little one as there were plenty of stairs around our Fiji hotels which made the pram inconvenient.
+I actually found babywearing the easiest way to get around your island resort with a hefty little one as there were plenty of stairs around our Fiji hotels which made the pram inconvenient.

-While the flight may not seem long (Sydney to Fiji flight time is about 4 hours), it is always nice to reach your destination and have someone ready to pick you up and take you to your hotel.
-We didn’t plan on driving around anywhere ourselves, so didn’t bother travelling with baby car seats, but we arranged them with the transfer so we could buckle all the kids in safely.
+While the flight may not seem long (Sydney to Fiji flight time is about 4 hours), it is always nice to reach your destination and have someone ready to pick you up and take you to your Fiji resort.
+We didn’t plan on driving around anywhere ourselves, so didn’t bother travelling with baby car seats, but we arranged them with our Fiji airport transfer so we could buckle all the kids in safely.

-If you have organised a transfer, it’s the perfect opportunity to ask them to take you to a supermarket on the way to your hotel.
-If your kids are anything like mine, they love snacking, and this can get expensive in the hotel.
+If you have organised a transfer, it’s the perfect opportunity to ask them to take you to a supermarket on the way to your resort.
+If your kids are anything like mine, they love snacking, and this can get expensive at your Fiji hotel.
 We stocked up on cereal and other staples (so we didn’t have to rush to breakfast for the kids each morning), which saved us plenty in the long run.

-Many parents hesitate at this option feeling a mixture of guilt at not spending time with their kids, as well as taking their time to warm up to the idea.
+Many parents hesitate at the idea of getting a nanny in Fiji due to a feeling of guilt at not spending time with their kids.
 If you are travelling to Fiji with toddlers or a baby, half your holiday will be gone before you know it and you will realise how much you missed out on.

 The best Fiji resorts for toddlers and babies will have nannies and the nannies are fabulous.
 Both my girls loved them so much.
-They had time with a nanny each day, then we had time together as a family each afternoon.
+They had time with a Fiji nanny each day, then we had time together as a family each afternoon.
 It was the best of both worlds.
-You usually organise one through the hotel, and if you like them, just ask them back each day.
+You usually organise a nanny through the resort, and if you like them, just ask them back each day.

 There is also the option of kids club at most Fiji family resorts, but this is usually from the age of four and above, where you can drop them off and sign them in for the day.
 Our nanny still took both girls to the kid’s club and simply stayed with them while they were there.
 You can find more tips on taking a baby to an all-inclusive resort here.